7 Best Renters Insurance Companies in Massachusetts of 2026

 Here are the things that are typically covered by renters insurance.

 - Damage to personal property.
-If your personal belongings are damaged, lost, or stolen, your renters insurance will pay for the loss based on the coverage you select.
+If your personal belongings are damaged, lost, or stolen, your renters insurance will pay for the loss based on your selected coverage.

 - Personal liability.
 Your liability will be covered if a visitor to your home is hurt or their property is damaged.